 Seoul, Republic of Korea

-I have an extensive background in development that includes coding, graphic and interface design, multimedia content, data structuring and administration, audio and video editing, 3D animation, technical illustration, presentation development, project management, and computer-based training.
+I have an extensive background in development that includes coding, testing, data structuring and administration, audio and video editing, 3D animation, technical illustration, project management, and computer-based training.

-My experience spans a multitude of platforms, languages, and applications; but currently, the technologies and tools I prefer (some favorites in bold) include:
+My experience spans a multitude of platforms, languages, and applications; but currently, the technologies and tools I use include: